code4sac/sacarts4ALL/5_design_thinking.md

 them in a visual form.
 The drawings were then pinned at the wall and we asked the participants to share with the group what their drawing represents.

-Prototyping solutions: “How Might We Bring Art To Every Child” During the second part of the workshop we asked participants to ideate range of creative ideas that address solutions to how they might bring art to every child.
+<h3>Prototyping solutions: “How Might We Bring Art To Every Child”</h3>
+During the second part of the workshop we asked participants to ideate range of creative ideas that address solutions to how they might bring art to every child.
 Team members shared their ideas with one another, mixing and remixing, and building on each others' ideas.